 Functional Neurologic Disorder (FND) in Children and Young Adults: Symptoms, Causes, and Treatment

 Functional Neurologic Disorder (FND) is a condition that affects how the brain sends and receives signals throughout the body.
-Although the symptoms can appear similar to neurological diseases, they occur without structural damage to the brain or nervous system.
-Instead, the problem lies in how the brain functions and communicates with the body.
+Although symptoms can look similar to other neurological conditions, FND is understood as a problem in nervous system functioning rather than structural damage to the brain or nervous system (Stone et al., 2020; Aybek & Perez, 2022).

-Functional Neurologic Disorder is increasingly recognized by neurologists and mental health professionals, particularly in children, adolescents, and young adults.
-While the symptoms can be frightening and disruptive, research shows that many young people improve significantly with appropriate treatment, especially psychotherapy and supportive care.
+Functional Neurologic Disorder is increasingly recognized by neurologists and mental health professionals, including in children, adolescents, and young adults.
+Symptoms can be frightening and disruptive, but many young people improve with appropriate treatment, especially when diagnosis is clear, treatment starts early, and care includes psychotherapy, rehabilitation, family support, and school support when needed (Kozlowska et al., 2023; Vassilopoulos et al., 2022).

 At Ezer Psychotherapy, we provide compassionate, evidence-based therapy for adolescents and young adults experiencing conditions like FND.